The Future of AI Assistants: What to Expect in 2025 and Beyond

 The Enduring Value of Prompt Skills

 Even as these advances occur, understanding how to communicate effectively with AI will remain valuable.
-Those who master this skill today are building intuitions that will transfer to future systems.
+The fundamental skills of clear communication, structured thinking, and effective instruction will transfer to future systems, even as the specific techniques evolve.
+Those who master AI communication today are building intuitions that will serve them well regardless of how the technology develops.

 Enterprise AI Integration